Skip to main content

 The authorization server controls which clients can access which resources:

-• Pre-register allowed audience URIs per client
+• Pre-register allowed audience URIs per client.

-• Prevents unauthorized cross-API access
+• Prevent unauthorized cross-API access.

 Best Practices